semestry/.github/.github/ISSUE_TEMPLATE/mtt-upgrade.md

 ## Current version

-Customer is currently at version: vXX
+Customer is currently at version: v??

 ## Additional context